Chandler Snowbird Accident Lawyers

 Golf carts do not offer the same protection as other vehicles.
 They are typically very open, both in the front and on the sides, and people inside them are likely to sustain catastrophic injuries if they are involved in a collision with a car, SUV, or truck.

-If you have been in an accident and need compensation to ease the financial burden that comes with serious injury, contact Breyer Law Offices, P.C., at (480) 496-7310.
+If you have been in an accident and need compensation to ease the financial burden that comes with serious injury, contact The Husband & Wife Law Team, at (480) 496-7310.
 We know the dangers snowbirds face while they are simply trying to enjoy the warmer weather.
-We also know Arizona law pertaining to these accidents, and we’ll use that knowledge to get you any compensation you deserve.
+We also know Arizona law pertaining to these accidents, and we’ll use that knowledge to help get you any compensation you deserve.

 Get Help Now